Public speaking is hard.

 I also like to code. 💻

-Finally, if you have any feedback, feel free to comment or tweet to me on it.
+Finally, if you have any feedback, feel free give it here.
 I love and accept all feedback :) Ciao.